cloudflare/python-cloudflare-cli4/README.md

 ## Cloudflare Instant Logs

 Please see https://developers.cloudflare.com/logs/instant-logs for all the information on how to use this feature.
-The `cli4` command along with the Python libaries can be used to control the instant logs; however, the websocket reading is outside the scope of this library.
+The `cli4` command can be used to control the instant logs; however, the websocket reading is outside the scope of this library.

 To query the states of the instant logs: